A General Framework for Bandit Problems Beyond Cumulative Objectives: Open Problems and Future Directions

 \section{Open Problems and Future Directions}

 One main question that we leave open is the dependence of the regret on the number of arms $K$.
-We conjecture that a finer analysis of $\horzGap$ may reduce it from our $K^2 \log K$ to either $K$ or $K \log K$.
+We conjecture that a finer analysis of the horizon gap may reduce it from our $K^2 \log K$ to either $K$ or $K \log K$.
 The subject of lower bounds remains open as well.
 Future directions may include a more complete taxonomy of performance criteria, or an extension of this framework to different settings (e.g., adversarial or contextual).
 Additionally, we note that the majority of our proof techniques also apply to non-quasiconvex criteria.
 If such criteria are found to be of interest then extending the framework to this case may be appealing.

+A future direction of great interest is to consider a Markov decision model for the dynamics.
+The same criteria of interest are still relevant, but now it is unclear whether a simple (Markov) policy could approximate the oracle and if so, at what rate.

-\acks{We thank Ron Amit, Guy Tennenholtz, Nir Baram and Nadav Merlis for helpful discussions of this work, and the anonymous reviewers for their helpful comments.
-This work was partially funded by the Israel Science Foundation under contract 1380/16 and by the European Community’s Seventh Framework Programme (FP7/2007-2013) under grant agreement 306638 (SUPREL).}
+\acks{A preliminary version of this work appeared at the Conference on Learning Theory, 2018.
+We thank Ron Amit, Guy Tennenholtz, Nir Baram and Nadav Merlis for helpful discussions of this work, and the anonymous reviewers for their helpful comments.
+This work was partially funded by the Israel Science Foundation under contract 1380/16 and by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement 306638 (SUPREL).}